DominicBarry/UK-Festival-Analysis/README.md

 # UK-Festival-Analysis
-Analysis of the UK festival market &amp; weather
+An analysis of the UK festival market in 2025 &amp; weather

 ## Overview
 Brief description of your data analysis project